axibase/atsd/administration/migration/README.md

 ```

 ## Check `/etc/hosts` File
-In case your run HBase in standolone mode and your `/etc/hosts` file contains lines
+In case your run HBase in standolone or pseudo-distributed mode and your `/etc/hosts` file contains lines

 ```sh
 127.0.0.1 localhost